Vanuja06/Vanuja06/README.md

 - 👋 Hi, I’m @Vanuja
 - 👀 I’m interested in AI technology and software developing
-- 🌱 I’m currently learning software delevoping and analysis
+- 🌱 I’m currently learning software engineering and web devolpment
 - 💞️ I’m looking to collaborate on software developing project
 - 📫 email me if you need to contact me vvidhmal@gmail.com
 -